 The consular staff of the embassy interviews the beneficiary in Havana to decide whether to grant the entry permit.
 During the process, beneficiaries must provide their biometric data, that is, fingerprints and photographs.

-This immigration parole is not automatically obtained.
-The final decision is left to the discretion of USCIS officials, but generally granted to those who:
+This migratory parole is not obtained automatically.
+The final decision is left to the discretion of USCIS officials, but is generally granted to those who:

 - Meet the eligibility requirements for the CFRP program.